SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-2-code-changes.markdown

-                                                                    Still a lot cleaner and easier to use, if you add more enemies, depending whether you have one or more animations, you can use either of the two methods above,&nbsp; Since the condor is not making use of the sprite enhancements we do not need to modify it.
+                                                                    Still a lot cleaner and easier to use, if you add more enemies, depending whether you have one or more animations, you can use either of the two methods above,  Since the condor is not making use of the sprite enhancements we do not need to modify it.